PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-09 09:24:59
+Last updated: 2024-04-09 09:25:32
-Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy
+Random Quote: Grey Wind ate two of his fingers, and he laughed about it.  -  Robb Stark on Greatjon Umber